Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Piazza Venezia| ©Renata Rodrigues

-In any case, when planning your trip, it is always a good idea to check the average temperatures in Rome to choose the right clothes to pack in your suitcase; it never hurts to bring a warm garment in case it gets chilly in the spring or autumn evenings!
+In any case, when planning your trip, it is always a good idea to check the average temperatures in Rome to choose the right clothes to take in your suitcase, it never hurts to bring a warm jacket in case it gets chilly in the spring or autumn evenings!

 2. Visiting Rome in spring, mild temperatures and colorful nature

-When winter comes to an end, the thermometers start to rise and the temperature is very pleasant.
+As winter comes to an end, the thermometers begin to rise and the temperature is very pleasant.
 Although the nights of March are still cool in the early spring, the temperatures compensate in the middle of the day when they become milder.

-As spring progresses, it gets warmer without being oppressive and there are also more daylight hours and, therefore, the days are longer.
+As spring progresses, it gets warmer without being oppressive and there are also more daylight hours, so the days are longer.

-Romans take the opportunity to take to the streets for a stroll, to have an aperitif on the terraces of Rome or to practice sports.
-It is a great time to walk through the parks of Rome as the vegetation is lush and full of beautiful colors.
-It is also a great time to visit the city's viewpoints and marvel at the best views of Rome.
+Romans take the opportunity to go for a walk in the streets, have an aperitif on the terraces of Rome or practice sports.
+It is a great time to stroll through Rome' s parks as the vegetation is lush and full of beautiful colors.
+It is also a great time to visit the city's viewpoints and enjoy the best views of Rome.

-During the spring there may be a rainy day but nothing that can't be fixed with an umbrella, these days are also charming and you will get some beautiful pictures!
+During the spring there may be a rainy day but nothing that can't be fixed with an umbrella.
+These days also have their charm and you will get some beautiful photos!

 Tourist crowds in spring

-If what you want is to walk the streets of Rome sightseeing, this is a good time because although they are more crowded, they do not reach the levels of summer and to enter the main tourist attractions there is more calm.
+If you want to go sightseeing in the streets of Rome, this is a good time because although they are more crowded, they are not as busy as in summer and the main tourist attractions are quieter.

 In addition, in spring you can travel to Rome for less money.
 Except during Holy Week, when the city is crowded with pilgrims and prices go up a bit.
 If you do not travel to the city for religious reasons, it is best to avoid those dates to enjoy it with more tranquility.